corb555/Geodata/README.md

 # Geodata
-Geodata supports wildcard searches and phonetic searches from the 20M entry geoname.org database.
+Geodata provides a placename lookup gazeteer utilizing a local database using the 20M entry geonames.org data.

 <a name="features"></a>
 ## Features
-* Rich place name database from geonames.org
+* Builds a local sqlite3 database of geoname.org data.
+* Provides powerful search routines
+* Word search
 * Wildcard search
-* Phonetic search
+* Phonetic search using Double Metaphone
-* Highlights locations in the US and Canada where the event date is before European settlement
+* Search by feature type.
+E.g. all mountains starting with Be in Germany

 [See User Guide Wiki for details](https://github.com/corb555/Geodata/wiki/User-Guide)